nearvndev/vbi-certificate-nft-contract/README.md

   [simulation]: https://github.com/near/near-sdk-rs/tree/master/near-sdk-sim
 Prerequisites
 =============
-If you're using Gitpod, you can skip this step.

   * Make sure Rust is installed per the prerequisites in [`near-sdk-rs`](https://github.com/near/near-sdk-rs).
   * Make sure [near-cli](https://github.com/near/near-cli) is installed.